 Sibling groups are disproportionately represented within the foster system and are designated as special needs due to the increased resources and efforts required to support their individual and combined care.
 Statutes and protections exist to support keeping siblings together and connected when safe and possible to do so.

-Individuals who are interested in providing child foster care must attend foster parent orientation sessions offered by one of the 87 Minnesota County Social/Human Service divisions or a private child foster care agency licensed through the Minnesota Department of Human Services to provide foster care services.
+Individuals who are interested in providing child foster care must attend foster parent orientation sessions offered by one of the 87 Minnesota County Social/Human Service divisions or a private child foster care agency licensed through the Minnesota Department of Children, Youth, and Families to provide foster care services.
 Providers will then need to complete the full licensing process with the entity they choose to work with to complete their foster care license.
 Foster parents working with one of the Tribal communities need to complete all Tribal licensing requirements.

 Foster parents caring for children will receive a financial benefit calculated based on the age and needs of the child(ren) including what is required of the foster provider to meet the needs of the youth.
 Medical assistance is provided for foster children to meet the medical needs of the child.
 Additional funding sources to meet the child(ren)’s needs may be available.